PedroBetti/amadeus-final-app/README.md

 # amadeus-final-app

-This is the main code for the NODEjs website we built for the final presentation.
-All this is is our threejs stuff and main website code, alongside the model from the main page and all the images used.
-We also used some different libraries from Javascript for the interactivity.
+This is the main code for our backend server.
+It includes the python flask script, the chatterbot AI which we dont we use anymore, all the required code to make it work.
+If you wanna run this I would sujest you read up on gunterbox, Flask, and the other requirements and run it on your local machine thorugth a python env.